fLaVz/middlewareIce/README.md

 ## Running the app
 Go to Server/IceStormPythonService/META
+Launch IceBox and the metaServer:
-Launch IceBox with > icebox --Ice.Config=config.icebox
+> icebox --Ice.Config=config.icebox
-Launch > metaServer.py
+> python metaServer.py

 Go to Server/IceStormPythonService/SubServers
+Launch the subservers:
-Launch > server1.py & server2.py
+> server1.py & server2.py

-Launch or open with android studio the 'AndroidIce' project.
+Launch or open with android studio the 'AndroidIce' project, build and run.

 Click on any music and listen!